manicminer00/global-flight-dispatcher/README.md

 The Global Flight Dispatcher is a lightweight, browser-based tool designed to guarantee a 40–60 minute flight between high-quality destinations.
 It completely removes the guesswork of planning your next session while adding immersion through dynamic, aircraft-specific missions.

 This is not a career add-on.
 This is a 'simple' flight dispatch tool to take the guesswork out of flying.
 My goal creating this add-on was to ensure that I can just click and fly without worrying if the runway is long enough or suitable, or if I've overloaded the aircraft, or if the airport actually even exists in MSFS.
-There are too many variables and life is too short, enjoy flying!
+Life is too short, enjoy flying!

 *Dedicated to Michael Greenblatt and the good folks at Andras Meridian.*